-- 3. The Corporations Act 2001 (the Act) includes provisions (section 250PA) for members of a listed company to obtain information from the auditor relevant to their investment by submitting written questions before the AGM or by raising questions at the AGM. - 4.
-With the AUASB's introduction of enhancements to auditor reporting, the new Auditing Standard, ASA 701 Communicating Key Audit Matters in the Independent Auditor's Report was issued in December 2015.
+- 4. The Corporations Act 2001 (the Act) includes provisions (section 250PA) for members of a listed company to obtain information from the auditor relevant to their investment by submitting written questions before the AGM or by raising questions at the AGM (section 250T). - 5.
+New Auditing Standard, ASA 701 Communicating Key Audit Matters in the Independent Auditor's Report was issued by the AUASB in December 2015 as part of wider enhancements to auditor reporting.
 The standard is operative for audits of financial reports for periods ending on or after 15 December 2016.
-Under the standard, the requirement to communicate key audit matters (KAM) is mandatory for the audits of listed entities and optional for other audits. - 5.
+Communicating key audit matters (KAM) under this standard applies to the audits of general purpose financial reports of listed entities; and circumstances when the auditor otherwise decides to communicate KAM in the auditor's report. - 6.
 KAM provide information to users of the financial report about the audit that was performed.
-Specifically, the auditor communicates why each matter was considered to be a KAM and how the auditor addressed each matter. - 6.
-As the auditor's report has been enhanced with additional information about the audit, it is reasonable to expect an increase in the volume and nature of questions from company members, directed to the auditor under the provisions of the Act. - 4.7.
-This GS aims to assist auditors in dealing with the inevitable changes in communicating with members of a listed company at an annual general meeting.
+Specifically, the auditor communicates why each matter was considered to be a KAM and how the auditor addressed each matter. - 7.
+As the auditor's report of listed companies is most likely to include KAM, it is reasonable to expect an increase in the volume of questions from company members, to be directed to the auditor. - 8.
+This GS aims to assist auditors in responding to questions from members of a listed company at an annual general meeting, including in respect of the changes in auditor reporting referred to paragraphs 4 to 6.